Red Bull BC One Cypher India Celebrated the Best of the Country’s Breaking Talent

 The fifth edition of the global breakdancing competition saw Indian B-Girls join the contest for the first time

-Once the playground for the Portuguese and then the British, the Bandra Fort in Mumbai found itself embroiled, once again, in a battle earlier this month.
-This time around, the weapons used weren’t ships, cannon balls, swords and guns but muscle, bone, sweat, music and some good old energy drink powered enthusiasm.
+Once the playground for the Portuguese and then the British, Mumbai’s Bandra Fort found itself embroiled in another battle earlier this month.
+This time around, the weapons used weren’t ships, cannonballs, swords and guns but muscle, bone, sweat and some good old energy drink powered enthusiasm.
 The earthen amphitheater of the Bandra Fort bore witness to history as the Red Bull BC One Cypher India returned for its fifth edition on April 13th.
 The 2019 Cypher was monumental as it was the first time that B-Girls too competed in what has been hailed as the Olympics of break dancing.

 We arrive early and see the dancers warming up and breaking in the discoid stage.
 They battle against gravity and for moments at a time, they are rhythm in the air, their movements lithe, acrobatic, and yogic even.
 If this is what their warm-up is, the competition promises to be a hell of a spectacular evening.
 The competing breakers, who qualified through the city and regional cyphers to reach the India Championship, are contending to earn their positions at the Red Bull BC One Last Chance Cypher (World Finals) to be held in Mumbai this November.